RyanJarv/ryanjarv.github.io/_posts/2020-11-2-lambda-rpc.md

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://app.lucidchart.com/documents/embeddedchart/a2c9824c-123c-4a3c-9ce8-a4f16b9de133" id="ReIK-GaHiRGH"></iframe></div>

-Here we have just a library that sit's on top of the native cloud SDK's, add's a http like addressing scheme and translates those http call's to the underlying SDK's method of calling functions.
+Here we have just a library that sits on top of the native cloud SDKs, adds a http like addressing scheme and translates those http call's to the underlying SDKs method of calling functions.
 It's stupid really, but it does what we want.

 The obvious problem here is how do we handle authentication and authorization, basically bootstrapping these functions.